Here are two statements that always shock home sellers:

 If you plan on adjusting your price to a fair and reasonable one at the time of the sale, it is better to do so at the outset.
 This tactic will attract the most serious buyers in the market for home such as yours.
 This often places you in the favorable position of having more than one buyer interested in your home at the same time.

 It is a mistake to believe you'll get more for your property by asking more.
 You'll usually get less.
 The right Buyers won't see it when you were most prepared to negotiate.
-You'll become vulnerable to a "low-ball" offer the longer the property stays on the market and you get anxious to move on.
+You'll become more vulnerable to a "low-ball" offer the longer the property stays on the market and the more you get anxious to move on.